 Captive requirements: As these turtles prefer slow moving shallow ponds and swamps and spend most of their time on the bottom a high water level is not needed in comparison to for instance the active softshell turtles (like Pelodiscus sp).
 Especially hatchlings and juveniles hide between all the vegetation along the shallow borders of a pond or in (temporary pools) so best is to keep these in an aquarium that is on average 10x as long, 5x as wide and 1x till 1.5x their shell length deep.
 Make sure there are plenty of possibilities for the young to reach the surface.
 This can be done with stacked flat stones, floating cork and submersed branches.

-Adult animals can be kept in deeper water and are better swimmers but always provide them with several options to easily rest in more shallow parts and that there is furniture for them to use to climb to the surface.
+Adult animals can be kept in deeper water and are better swimmers but always provide them with several options to easily rest in more shallow parts and that there are objects for them to use to climb to the surface.
 A single adult Siebenrockiella needs a minimum of 100 liter water.
 We have good success with keeping trios (1 male, 2 females) in ponds that are 120x80x40 with a 25cm water level.
 We prefer enclosures with solid walls over aquariums with transparent windows for turtles and tortoises.
 For young a simple floating log or plateau is sufficient to rest outside the water and when needed bask.
-For adults a land area is needed that is about 60x30x20cm filled with sand, cocopeat soil and leaves.
+For adults a land area is needed that is about or bigger as 60x30x20cm filled with sand, cocopeat soil and leaves.
 Here they can bask and if needed lay eggs.
 We normally make sure that the lamp creating a hotspot is hanging partially over the land area and partially over a shallow water area bordering the land area.
 So the animals can easily thermoregulate without coming out of the comfort of the water.
 Underneath this hotspot on land the temperature is 32C and the air temperature is on average 26/27C with a similar water temperature (25C).
-At night the temperatures can drop till 20C and additional heat from a hotspot is not needed.
-These animals have a big wild range and adjust well to different conditions but long term (water) temperatures below 20C often cause respiratory problems.
+At night the temperatures can drop till 20C but they like stable temperatures.
+These animals have a big natural range and adjust well to different conditions but long term (water) temperatures below 20C often cause respiratory problems.
 As these animals spend most of their time below the water surface and only sporadically bask they do not have a high UV requirement.
 So lighting with a fluorescent tube that emits light similar to daylight, including UV is sufficient.
 Provide them with a light cycle that is on average 13/11.

 When you choose for a sterile setup but still want something to cover the bottom a well-fitting ceramic tile floor can be used.
 This looks better then plain glass and is easy to clean with a brush.
 Siebenrockiella naturally like to dig true the mud looking for all kinds of food so a sandy substrate will fit these needs better.
 Use a substrate cleaner regularly to prevent any build-up of bacteria in the substrate caused by stagnating waste like left over food and faeces.
 Best is to use an external canister filter for filtration and do regular water changes.
 Try to make sure there is some movement in the water but avoid any strong currents true the whole aquarium or pond.